thisismypassport/shrinko8/README.md

 * `--no-minify-tokens` : Disable removal and alteration of tokens (not including identifier renaming)
 * `--no-minify-reoder` : Disable reordering of statements

-You can configure how identifier renaming is done:
+You can control how safe the minification is (see [details about unsafe minifications](#pitfalls-of-full-minification)):
+* `--minify-safe-only` : Do only safe minification.
+Equivalent to specifying all of the below.

-* `--minify-safe-only` : Do only safe renaming (equivalent to preserving all table keys, and - if _ENV is used in the cart - all globals)
+* `--rename-safe-only` : Do only safe renaming (equivalent to preserving all table keys, and - if _ENV is used in the cart - all globals)
+* `--reorder-safe-only` : Do only safe statement reordering.

+Additional options:

 * `--preserve` :  Equivalent to specifying `--preserve:` in the cart itself.
 Described [here](#preserving-identifiers-across-the-entire-cart).

-You can also generate a file telling you how the identifiers were renamed: (This can be useful for debugging)
+* `--rename-map <file>` : Generate a file telling you how the identifiers were renamed.
+(This can be useful for debugging)

-* `--rename-map <file>`

 ## Operation details